 - Fix & optimise my SEO errors based on the findings from my SEO plug-ins

 - Grow my email list to 1,000 subscribers by December 31

 - Grow my Instagram to 10,000 followers by December 31 because I want the “Swipe Up” feature so I can link my blog posts

 During my goal-setting process, I’ve also written down my rewards for when I hit my milestones.
 Because I can’t say this enough: it’s vital to celebrate your wins!

 Rewards are a good way to also keep your motivation up and remind you why you want to hit those goals.

 I mentioned that my big goals for this year include launching multiple digital products.
 Some of the digital products I have in store for this year have been products I’ve been wanting to offer for a while now.

 And so I’d like to give you a peek into one of the products launching soon.

 The Blogging Business Plan Workbook

-Those who enroll in my signature course “How to Start a Creative Business Through Blogging”, get a free workbook that ties in with the lessons.
+Those who enroll in my signature course “How to Start a Money-Making Blog (Your Creative Business)”, get a free workbook that ties in with the lessons.
 After each lesson, a portion of the workbook is to be completed, so that at the end of the course, the workbook is done.